sreenivasanac/namesmith_agents/README.md

 ## Note

 This system uses the OpenAI GPT-4o model, which may incur costs.
 Make sure you understand the pricing and usage limits of the OpenAI API before running the script.

+## Environment Variables

+This project requires the following environment variables:

+- `OPENAI_API_KEY`: Your OpenAI API key
+- `WHOISJSON_API_KEY`: Your WHOISJSON API key for domain availability checking

+Create a `.env` file in the root directory of the project and add these variables: